The Videomaster Olympic Home T.V.

 74C00N chips and eight 74C02N chips).
 A second version had the eight 74C02N

-is obvious: CMOS chips use less power than TTL chips, and operate on a wider
+the TTL chips, and operate on a wider

 range of voltages, hence a longer use of the 9V battery.
+This change

-The second improvement was made to the plastic case and the box in 1976.
+The last improvement was made to the plastic case and the box in 1976.
 The

-earlier version came in a white carton box (originally closed with adhesive
+first version came in a white carton box (originally closed with adhesive

 tape, as pictured) with black and red text, and the case had a granular